GodSquad1/SPARK/README.md

 OpenAI API: Generates AI-powered product assessments to enhance inventory insights.

-LocalStorage via JSON: Client-side persistence of user credentials and product data for quick prototyping.
+Firebase Data Storage: Client-side persistence of user credentials and product data for quick prototyping.

 # Challenges we ran into